QUVA-Lab/artemis/README.md

 Now run `setup.sh`.
 This should run without error and set up your virtualenv.

+If everything works and you're happy, run `git push`, which will push directly to master.

 ## Step 4: (Optional) PyCharm setup

 Download (PyCharm).
 Open it: